szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component makes changes to some weapon categories where I feel a tweak would be valuable or more interesting.
 All of these options are optional and can be turned on and off in the configuration file (all are on by default).
 Here are the changes:

 - Spears: 1d6 is a little low for spears in my opinion, so now they deal 1d8+bonus, filling the imaginary "gap" of two-handed weapons with damage between staves and halberds.
-This part will also patch Javelins from CamDawg's project Javelin so their dice size also increases by 2.
+This part will also patch Javelins from CamDawg's project Javelin so their dice size also increase by 2.
 - War Hammers: 1d4+1 always felt a little too small and narrow for hammers, so now it will be 1d5+1.
 This doesn't affect special hammers that have double the damage potential, such as Crom Faeyr.
 It also includes Voidhammer +3, which only inflicts magic damage.
 - Ninja-tos, Wakizashis, and Katanas: This will make these inflict now 2d4 for ninja-tos and wakizashis and 2d5 for katanas.
 I think the inclination is clearly towards "Kara-Turan/eastern blades are higher quality."
 In practical terms, it just means that these swords will deal more minimum damage compared to long swords and scimitars, and luck bonuses would allow maximum damage dealt with less effort.
 Additionally, it also makes wakizashis a piercing/slashing weapon, since in the real world, they're really more of a slashing weapon anyway though in practical terms it will still keep hitting as piercing most of the time (this change can be disabled or enabled independently).
 - Bastard swords: I never liked that bastard swords were "between long swords and two-handed swords," but there was no max damage difference between long swords and bastard swords.
 So now they're damage-wise actually between both (1d8+1).